 Communal Award, Poona pact of 1932 – Communal Award of 1932 created a permanent split in Hindu Society and perpetuated casteism further.
 Dr. Rajendra Prasad said, ‘the principle of dividing population into communal groups, which had been adopted in the Minto Morley reforms had been considerably extended, even beyond what had been done by Montagu Chelmsford Reforms… The electorate in 1919 was broken up into 10 parts, now it is fragmented into seventeen unequal bits…’ Hindu community was further weakened by giving separate representation to Scheduled castes.
 Division on the basis of religion, occupation and service were made.
 Every possible cross division was introduced by the British.
 The Communal Award strengthened the roots of casteism in politics.

-The leaders of the downtrodden like Mahatma Phule, Ambedkar or Gopal Ganesh taught the lower castes to get united.
+Instilled venom against caste system and Hinduism – The leaders of the downtrodden like Mahatma Phule, Ambedkar or Gopal Ganesh taught the lower castes to get united.
 They instilled deeply in the minds of millions of unlettered Hindus, venom against caste-system and the Brahmin community.
 Caste system, to them, was responsible for treating them as lesser human beings; engaging them in forced labour, unsavory jobs imposing many restrictions on them; preventing them from joining the mainstream of the society; and the subjugation of lower castes with the help of religion.
 They vehemently criticized its hierarchical structure, and regarded untouchability as an inevitable concomitant of caste system.
 Dr. Ambedkar made it abundantly clear that, it was through political power that untouchables were to find their solution, not through acceptance by Hindus.
 Eradication of caste system became the major plank of ‘backward’ castes and ‘untouchable’ castes.

-Practice of giving “Preferences” (Reservation Policy)
+Start of the practice of giving “Preferences” (Reservation Policy)

 British rulers devised a novel method to distribute and balance power on ‘preferential-basis’.
 To restrict Brahmin’s entry in Government jobs and make it available to non-Brahmins communities, British rulers started practice of “Preferences” by giving non-Brahmins financial assistance and preferences in education and Government employment at local and provincial level.
 It served double purpose for them – getting credit for amelioration and protection of downtrodden and keeping natives busy in their in-fights.
 Later on, it gave birth to the ‘Policy of Reservations’.